The SmartyGrants Story

 Our Community's EasyGrants database and newsletter had tracked almost every grants program and every grantmaker in Australia - local, state and federal government, philanthropic and corporate; around 2500 live grants at any given time - for well over a decade.
 At the same time, our grantmaking education arm, the Australian Institute of Grants Management (AIGM), had been tracking local and international trends, innovations and best practices in grantmaking, and gone face-to-face with grantamkers through conferences and networking programs.
 We identified a second vein of grants rage - grantmakers too were frustrated about the expensive, clunky, outdated systems they'd been lumbered with.

-In 2009, the AIGM assembled a special team, operating within the walls and the social agenda of Our Community, to develop a technology solution that would address many of these philosophical and practical problem.
+In 2009, the AIGM assembled a special team, operating within the walls and the social agenda of Our Community, to develop a technology solution that would address many of these philosophical and practical problems.
 SmartyGrants was born.

 SmartyGrants is a hosted grants management application that allows grantmakers to receive and manage applications - but it is much more than just a tech solution.
 SmartyGrants drives sector-wide reform by building best practice into an intuitive and affordable product that grantmakers want to use because it makes their lives easier and their outcomes better.

-Grantmakers can use the service for as long as they like (subscriptions are only 12 months in duration and data is fully portable so customers can leave at any time) and get the benefits of constant upgrades and innovations.
+Grantmakers can use the service for as long as they like (agreements are only 12 months in duration and data is fully portable so customers can leave at any time) and get the benefits of constant upgrades and innovations.

 The good practice tips and tools and networking and training opportunties that are delivered through the Australian Institute of Grants Management help to reinforce the reform agenda.